gautampanday/frontend-interview-question/README.md

 <link rel="prerender" href="https://www.keycdn.com">
 The prerender hint can be used by the application to indicate the next likely HTML navigation target: the user agent will fetch and process the specified resource as an HTML response.
 To fetch other content-types with appropriate request headers, or if HTML preprocessing is not desired, the application can use the prefetch hint.

-[12:41, 12/03/2021] Gautam: rendering optimize
+# rendering optimize

 Optimizing your JavaScript
 JavaScript often triggers visual changes in the browser.
 All the more so when building an SPA.
 Here are a few tips on which parts of your JavaScript you can optimize to improve rendering:
 Avoid setTimeout or setInterval for visual updates.
 These will invoke the callback at some point in the frame, possible right at the end.
 What we want to do is trigger the visual change right at the start of the frame not to miss it.

 Move long-running JavaScript computations to Web Workers as we have previously discussed.
 Use micro-tasks to introduce DOM changes over several frames.
 This is in case the tasks need access to the DOM, which is not accessible by Web Workers.
 This basically means that you’d break up a big task into smaller ones and run them inside requestAnimationFrame , setTimeout, setInterval depending on the nature of the task.

 Optimize your CSS

 Modifying the DOM through adding and removing elements, changing attributes, etc. will make the browser recalculate element styles and, in many cases, the layout of the entire page or at least parts of it.

 To optimize the rendering, consider the following:

 Reduce the complexity of your selectors.
 Selector complexity can take more than 50% of the time needed to calculate the styles for an element, compared to the rest of the work which is constructing the style itself.
 Reduce the number of elements on which style calculation must happen.
 In essence, make style changes to a few elements directly rather than invalidating the page as a whole.

-Optimize the layout
+## Optimize the layout

 Layout re-calculations can be very heavy for the browser.
 Consider the following optimizations:
 Reduce the number of layouts whenever possible.
 When you change styles the browser checks to see if any of the changes require the layout to be re-calculated.
 Changes to properties such as width, height, left, top, and in general, properties related to geometry, require layout.
 So, avoid changing them as much as possible.

 Use flexbox over older layout models whenever possible.
 It works faster and can create a huge performance advantage for your app.
 Avoid forced synchronous layouts.
 The thing to keep in mind is that while JavaScript runs, all the old layout values from the previous frame are known and available for you to query.
 If you access box.offsetHeight it won’t be an issue.
 If you, however, change the styles of the box before it’s accessed (e.g. by dynamically adding some CSS class to the element), the browser will have to first apply the style change and then run the layout.
 This can be very time-consuming and resource-intensive, so avoid it whenever possible.

-Optimize the paint
+## Optimize the paint
 This often is the longest-running of all the tasks so it’s important to avoid it as much as possible.
 Here is what we can do:

 Changing any property other than transforms or opacity triggers a paint.
 Use it sparingly.
 If you trigger a layout, you will also trigger a paint, since changing the geometry results in a visual change of the element.
 Reduce paint areas through layer promotion and orchestration of animations.
 Rendering is a vital aspect of how SessionStack functions.
 SessionStack has to recreate as a video everything that happened to your users at the time they experienced an issue while browsing your web app.
 To do this, SessionStack leverages only the data that was collected by our library: user events, DOM changes, network requests, exceptions, debug messages, etc. Our player is highly optimized to properly render and make use of all the collected data in order to offer a pixel-perfect simulation of your users’ browser and everything that happened in it, both visually and technically.

-[12:42, 12/03/2021] Gautam: Optimizing the rendering performance If you’d like to optimize your app, there are five major areas that you need to focus on.
+# Optimizing the rendering performance
+If you’d like to optimize your app, there are five major areas that you need to focus on.
 These are the areas over which you have control:
 JavaScript — in previous posts we covered the topic of writing optimized code that doesn’t block the UI, is memory efficient, etc. When it comes to rendering, we need to think about the way your JavaScript code will interact with the DOM elements on the page.
 JavaScript can create lots of changes in the UI, especially in SPAs.

-Style calculations — this is the process of determining which CSS rule applies to which element based on matching selectors.
+## Style calculations —
+this is the process of determining which CSS rule applies to which element based on matching selectors.
 Once the rules are defined, they are applied and the final styles for each element are calculated.

+## Layout —
-Layout — once the browser knows which rules apply to an element, it can begin to calculate how much space the latter takes up and where it is located on the browser screen.
+once the browser knows which rules apply to an element, it can begin to calculate how much space the latter takes up and where it is located on the browser screen.
 The web’s layout model defines that one element can affect others.
 For example, the width of the <body> can affect the width of its children and so on.
 This all means that the layout process is computationally intensive.
 The drawing is done in multiple layers.

+## Paint —
-Paint — this is where the actual pixels are being filled.
+this is where the actual pixels are being filled.
 The process includes drawing out text, colors, images, borders, shadows, etc. — every visual part of each element.
+## Compositing —
-Compositing — since the page parts were drawn into potentially multiple layers they need to be drawn onto the screen in the correct order so that the page renders properly.
+since the page parts were drawn into potentially multiple layers they need to be drawn onto the screen in the correct order so that the page renders properly.
 This is very important, especially for overlapping elements.

-[12:44, 12/03/2021] Gautam: What is lexical 'this'?
+# What is lexical 'this'?

 As you probably know, when you define a function and use a variable inside of it, it checks if the variable has been defined in its scope.
 If it is, it uses it!
 If not, it checks the enclosing scope for that variable definition.
 It keeps checking enclosing scopes until it finds the variable or reaches global scope.
 Now, function definitions that are not arrow functions define this for you, implicitly.
 Thus, they will never check an enclosing scope when you try to use this in their scope (because they find it in their own scope!).
 Arrow functions do NOT define their own this, so they go to the enclosing scope and look for it just as they would with any variable you try to use in their scope.

-[12:47, 12/03/2021] Gautam: When to use function declarations and expressions
+# When to use function declarations and expressions

 use function declarations when you want to create a function on the global scope and make it available throughout your code.
 Use function expressions to limit where the function is available, keep your global scope light, and maintain clean syntax.

 Function declarations are hoisted but function expressions are not.

-[12:50, 12/03/2021] Gautam: Higher-Order Functions
+# Higher-Order Functions

 Higher order functions are functions that operate on other functions, either by taking them as arguments or by returning them.
 In simple words, A Higher-Order function is a function that receives a function as an argument or returns the function as output.
 For example, Array.prototype.map, Array.prototype.filter and Array.prototype.reduce are some of the Higher-Order functions built into the language.

-Array.prototype.map
+# Array.prototype.map
 The map() method creates a new array by calling the callback function provided as an argument on every element in the input array.
 The map() method will take every returned value from the callback function and creates a new array using those values.

 Example 1#
          Let’s say we have an array of numbers and we want to create a new array which contains double of each value of the first array.
 Let’s see how we can solve the problem with and without Higher-Order Function.
          Without Higher-order function
          const arr1 = [1, 2, 3];
          const arr2 = [];
          for(let i = 0; i < arr1.length; i++) {
            arr2.push(arr1[i] * 2);
          }
          // prints [ 2, 4, 6 ]
          console.log(arr2);
-With Higher-order function map const arr1 = [1, 2, 3];
+         With Higher-order function map
+         const arr1 = [1, 2, 3];
          const arr2 = arr1.map(function(item) {
            return item * 2;
          });
          console.log(arr2);
          We can make this even shorter using the arrow function syntax: const arr1 = [1, 2, 3];
          const arr2 = arr1.map(item => item * 2);
          console.log(arr2);

-Array.prototype.filter
+## Array.prototype.filter

 The filter() method creates a new array with all elements that pass the test provided by the callback function.
 The callback function passed to the filter() method accepts 3 arguments: element, index, and array.

-Array.prototype.reduce
+## Array.prototype.reduce

 The reduce method executes the callback function on each member of the calling array which results in a single output value.
-The reduce method accepts two parameters: 1) The reducer function (callback), 2) and an optional initialValue.
+The reduce method accepts two parameters:
+1) The reducer function (callback),
+2) 2) and an optional initialValue.

 Creating Our own Higher-Order Function
 Up until this point, we saw various Higher-order functions built into the language.
 Now let’s create our own Higher-order function.